 Earth isn’t called the Water Planet for nothing—an abundance of water and the right temperatures to make it available separate us from any other place we know of in the universe.
-Yet, the oceanic ecosystem is struggling, droughts are prevalent from East Africa to the American Southwest, floods are a regular feature in South Asia and southern Africa, groundwater is being depleted, and our energy addictions fuel water pollution from the Gulf of Mexico to the Dineh reservation to the Amazon, and the climate change that will affect water supplies everywhere.
+Yet, the oceanic ecosystem is struggling, droughts are prevalent from East Africa to the American Southwest, floods are a regular feature in South Asia and southern Africa, groundwater is being depleted, and our energy addictions fuel water pollution from the Gulf of Mexico to the Dineh reservation to the Amazon, as well as a changing climate that will affect water supplies everywhere.

 Water = life on earth

 Accessible water sets Planet Earth apart from every other planet we have discovered—in the universe.
 Water covers a majority of the planet's surface, and while only 3 percent of this is fresh water—and two-thirds of that is locked up as ice in the polar regions or in glaciers—there’s still plenty to sustain life.

 But this life-giving liquid is in jeopardy from human activity

 Over 800 million people in the world don't have ready access to clean water, and some three times this number have inadequate sanitation.
 As a result, 9000 children die every day from causes related to impure water.
 In the USA, water is increasingly imperiled by hydraulic

 fracking in search of oil and natural gas.
 Unlike other water used by the energy sector, this water contains so many chemicals and other impurities that it is lost for other purposes—such as drinking or irrigating crops.